 Promised Land is available for screening at your school, group, museum, or theater.
 Contact the filmmakers here.

-For more information on any of these screenings, follow the link.
-For information about these or other screenings across the country, visit the Promised Land schedule.
+For more information about these or other screenings across the country, visit the Promised Land schedule.

 *Treaty, a binding formal agreement, contract, or other written instrument that establishes obligations between two or more subjects of international law (primarily states and international organizations). … Treaties are expected to be executed in good faith, in keeping with the principle of pacta sunt servanda (Latin: “agreements must be kept”), arguably the oldest principle of international law.
 Without this principle, which is explicitly mentioned in many agreements, treaties would be neither binding nor enforceable.
 Source: https://www.britannica.com/topic/treaty